Nick Brandt and WILLAS contemporary Receive Prestigious Awards in MILAN.

 (from Chapters Three and Four of the ongoing global series The Day May Break).

-The Echo of Our Voices (2024) was photographed in Jordan, one of the most water-scarce countries in the world.
+Also on view are works from Chapter Four, The Echo of Our Voices (2024), photographed in Jordan, one of the most water-scarce countries in the world.
 It features rural families who fled the war in Syria, now living lives of constant displacement due to climate change.
-In spite of that, the photographs show the families’ connection and strength in the face of adversity.
+The Echo of Our Voices was partially funded by Gallerie d’Italia Museum, Turin, Italy.

 NICK BRANDT - SHORT BIO